 Provisional License.
 On selection by the Commission, an applicant shall submit the required License fee and subsequently be issued a provisional License to develop an MTC, in the name of the entity.
 Such provisional License shall be subject to reasonable conditions specified by the Commission, if any.

 The Commission shall review architectural plans for the building or renovation of an MTC.
-Construction or renovation related to such plans shall not begin until the Commission has granted approval.
+Construction or renovation related to such plans may not begin until the Commission has granted approval.
 Submission of such plans shall occur in a manner and form established by the Commission including, but not limited to, a detailed floor plan of the Premises of the proposed MTC that identifies the square footage available and describes the functional areas of the MTC, including areas for any preparation of Marijuana Products, and, if applicable, such information for the single allowable off-Premises location in Massachusetts where Marijuana will be cultivated or Marijuana Products will be prepared; and a description of plans to ensure that the MTC will be compliant with requirements of the Americans with Disabilities Act (ADA) Accessibility Guidelines.

-To demonstrate compliance with 935 CMR 501.120(11), an MTC applicant must also submit an energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation.
+To demonstrate compliance with 935 CMR 501.120(11), an MTC applicant shall also submit an energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation.

-An MTC shall construct its facilities in accordance with 935 CMR 501.000, conditions set forth by the Commission in its provisional License and architectural review, and any applicable state and local laws, regulations, permits or licenses.
+An MTC shall construct its facilities in accordance with 935 CMR 501.000: Medical Use of Marijuana, conditions set forth by the Commission in its provisional License and architectural review, and any applicable state and local laws, regulations, permits or licenses.

-The Commission may conduct inspections of the facilities, as well as review all written materials required in accordance with 935 CMR 501.000.
+The Commission may conduct inspections of the facilities, as well as review all written materials required in accordance with 935 CMR 501.000: Medical Use of Marijuana.

 The applicable License fee shall be paid within 90 days from the date the applicant was approved for a provisional License by the Commission.
 Failure to pay the applicable License fee within the required time frame will result in the License approval expiring.
-If this occurs, a new License application will need to be completed pursuant to 935 CMR 501.101 and will require Commission approval.
+If this occurs, a new License application will need to be completed pursuant to 935 CMR 501.101: Medical Use of Marijuana and will require Commission approval.

-To the extent updates are required to the information provided for initial licensure, the MTC must submit an updated energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with a renewal application submitted under 935 CMR 501.103(4).
+To the extent updates are required to the information provided for initial licensure, the MTC shall submit an updated energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with a renewal application submitted under 935 CMR 501.103(4): Expiration and Renewal of Licensure.

 Final License.
 On completion of all inspections required by the Commission, an MTC is eligible for a final License.
-All information described in 935 CMR 501.000 that is not available at the time of submission must be provided to and approved by the Commission before an MTC may receive a final License.
+All information described in 935 CMR 501.000: Medical Use of Marijuana that is not available at the time of submission shall be provided to and approved by the Commission before an MTC may receive a final License.
 Such final Licenses shall be subject to reasonable conditions specified by the Commission, if any.

 No person or entity shall operate an MTC without a final License issued by the Commission.